 Who’s there for you whenever you need them?
 Who’s always in a good mood when you get home from a hard day at work?
 Who’s always beside you, no matter how badly you behave?

 Your dog, of course.
-That's why toasting them at a wedding is such a beautiful gesture, and it signifies your enormous appreciation for everything they do (even if they don't quite understand what's happening).
+That’s why toasting them at a wedding is such a beautiful gesture, and it signifies your enormous appreciation for everything they do (even if they don’t quite understand what’s happening).
+Including pets in significant life events like weddings highlights their role as cherished family members and strengthens the emotional connection between you and your pet.

 Get Them Styled

 Lastly, dogs can look very dapper when they wear bow ties.
 For that reason, consider styling your dog on the wedding day.
 There are plenty of dog stylists chomping at the bit to make your pup look adorable.
 With wedding collars and the like.
 Or raid eBay, Etsy and Amazon for a bargain!
-You can even contact Thea's Lakeland Walks and see what they're stocking!
+You can even contact Thea’s Lakeland Walks and see what they’re stocking!
+Additionally, consider a custom cake topper featuring your pet to add a unique touch to your celebration.

 Wedding Doggo Gallery!